Dynamics of kinks in a traversable wormhole: Results: dynamics of radial kinks in the Simpson-Visser wormholes

-Fig. \ref{fig:KinkfourA} shows the time evolution of the radial kink for four different values of the parameter $a$ with $a=15M$, $a=9M$, $a=6M$ and $a=2.02M$, respectively.
-(In numerics we scaled $M=1$.)
-In each panel, we use the same initial scalar field configuration, with the kink located at $r=30$.
-From the figure, it is clear that for larger values of $a$ (e.g., $a=15M$), the kink starts moving leftward from $r=30$, reaches a maximum displacement at $r\approx -29.83$ ($t=92$) on the opposite side of the wormhole, and then reverses the direction to move rightward, reaching up to $r\approx 29.47$ ($t=184$).
-It should be noted that, after the time $t=184$ the kink reverses its direction again to move leftward and repeat its evolution back and forth.
-The back-and-forth movement of the kink between the two sides of the wormhole may help people (if he lives in one part of the wormhole) to retrieve information from the other part of the wormhole.
-The oscillating behavior of kinks will be studied in detail later.
+Fig.\ref{fig:KinkfourA} shows the time evolution of the radial kink with four different values of the parameter $a$ such that $a=15M$, $a=9M$, $a=6M$ and $a=2.02M$, respectively.
+(In numerics we have set $M=1$.)
+In each panel, we use the same initial scalar field configuration, with the kink initially located at $r=30$.
+From the figure, it is clear that for larger values of $a$ (e.g., $a=15M$), the kink starts moving leftward from $r=30$.
+Later it traverses through the throat of the wormhole, reaches a maximum displacement at $r\approx -29.83$ ($t=92$) on the left side of the wormhole, and then bounces back to move rightward reaching up to $r\approx 29.47$ ($t=184$).
+It should be noted that, after the time $t=184$ the kink bounces back again to move leftward and repeats its evolution back and forth.
+The back-and-forth motion of the kink across the wormhole's two horizons makes it an excellent candidate as a mechanism for retrieving information from the opposite side of the wormhole.

-For smaller values of $a$ (e.g., $a=6M$), the kink starts from its initial position at $r=30$ as well, then it moves leftward until $r\approx -9.26$ ($t=65$), and then moves rightward to around $r\approx 8.70$ ($t=100$).
-Compared to the case of $a=9M$, we observed that for larger values of $a$ (with a wider wormhole throat), the kink has a larger range of motion.
-As $a$ is very close to the critical value $a=2M$, as shown in the panel (d) of Fig. \ref{fig:KinkfourA} with $a=2.02M$, the kink's motion is finally confined to an extremely narrow region around the throat of the wormhole, rather than going through the wormhole.
-This is consistent with the fact that as $a\leq2M$, the wormhole will become a null or one-way spacelike throat.
-Additionally, another important feature worth noting is that, as shown in panels (b)-(d) in Fig. \ref{fig:KinkfourA}, ripples are generated as the kink traverses through the throat.
-We will investigate this wave packet shedding in the next subsection \ref{shed}.
+However, for smaller values of $a$ (i.e., narrower throats), the kinks travel a shorter distance when they propagate across the throat although they have the same initial conditions as $a=15M$.
+Please refer to the panels (b), (c) and (d) in Fig.\ref{fig:KinkfourA}.
+In particular, as $a$ is very close to the critical value $a=2M$ shown in the panel (d) of Fig.\ref{fig:KinkfourA} with $a=2.02M$, the kink's motion will be confined nearby the throat of the wormhole, rather than going through the wormhole.
+This is consistent with the fact that as $a\leq2M$, the spacetime has a null or one-way spacelike throat.
+It is clear from Fig.\ref{fig:KinkfourA} that as $a$ is smaller, the narrower throat will hinder the traverse of the kinks.
+This can be seen from the more apparent ripples of wave packets arising from panel (b) to panel(d), which takes more energy away from the kink and then results in the decreasing amplitude of the bounce.